PlumpMath/coffee-bean/readme.md

 By now you can `git clone` this repo and install it manually.

 Use `ctrl backquote` to fire it, also disable it by doing this.
 Write CoffeeScript on the left, press `alt enter` to evel the code.
+Drag that box with mouse by pressing `ctrl` in the meanwhile.

 There are two funcitons `puts() purge()` to write and clear.
 And `select()` function as shortcut for `document.querySelector`.